 All retail, leisure and hospitality businesses

-Banks, gambling clubs, medical services, solicitors, accountants and post office sorting offices.
+Banks, medical services, solicitors, accountants and post office sorting offices.

 Please note we are receiving regular updates regarding excluded properties and we aim to keep this list as up to date as possible

 £25k for retail, leisure and hospitality businesses with rateable values greater than £15,000 and less than £51,000

 Yes, 100 per cent relief for business who qualify for small business relief with rateable values up to £12,000 or rural relief